 Opinion on SPT 1 and SPT 2: ISS ESG finds that SPT 1 and 2 calibrated by Holcim are ambitious against the company's past performance.
 SPT 2 is ambitious against the Construction Materials sector peer group in the ISS ESG universe in terms of defining an SBTi-verified Scope 1 GHG emissions reduction target.
 SPT 1, being a subset of SPT 2, can be regarded as ambitious against peers as well.
 The SPTs are in a similar order of magnitude as the top tier companies in the Construction Materials sector in ISS ESG Universe.
 SPT 2 is deemed ambitious against the Paris Agreement and SPT 1, despite not being separately verified by the SBTi, can be considered in line with the pathway for Scope 1 and 2 emissions reduction by 2030 for well below 2 degree scenario.
 It is worth noting that the SBTi verified Holcim's Scope 1 and 2 emissions targets independently, however the SPT1 and 2 only include Scope 1 emissions, which account for 75% of the company's total emissions.
-The targets are set in a clear timeline and are benchmarkable.
+The targets are set in a clear timeline and supported by a strategy and action plan disclosed in the company's framework.

-Opinion on SPT 3: ISS ESG finds that the SPT calibrated is ambitious against past performance and against sectorial peers.
-Despite the fact that the SPT yearly projected reduction rate is lower than in the past, several qualitative considerations have been taken into consideration.
-The fact that Holcim has taken steps in the past to reduce their freshwater withdrawal intensity steeply and that, compared to peers, the issuer already has a more efficient production in terms of freshwater withdrawal, lead to the conclusion that the SPT is ambitious against past performance.
+Opinion on SPT 3 and SPT 4: ISS ESG finds that SPT 3 and 4 calibrated by Holcim are ambitious against past performance and against sectorial peers.
+Despite the fact that the SPTs yearly projected reduction rate are lower than in the past, several qualitative considerations have been taken into consideration.
+The fact that Holcim has taken steps in the past to reduce their freshwater withdrawal intensity steeply and that, compared to peers, the issuer already has a more efficient production in terms of freshwater withdrawal, lead to the conclusion that the SPTs are ambitious against past performance.
 Second, out of the sectorial peer group of 98 companies, 17 companies (including Holcim) set a freshwater reduction target, from which 7 set an absolute target and 10 an intensity target.
 As such, Holcim ranks in the top 17% of the peer group in terms of targets set.
-Third, due to a lack of international targets on freshwater withdrawal intensity, no level of ambition of the SPT against international targets can be assessed.
-Lastly, the target is set in a clear timeline.
+Third, due to a lack of international targets can be assessed.
+Lastly, the targets are set in a clear timeline and supported by a strategy and action plan disclosed in the company's framework.